 Absent empirical evidence, the a priori argument outlined in the preceding paragraphs cannot be entirely persuasive.
 Small businesses might still be subject to disparate impact suits where the plaintiff relies on general labor market data rather than on data on the business' actual applicants and hires.
-For instance, a small business that required a high school diploma for all its new hires might be vulnerable to a disparate impact suit if it can be shown that a smaller percentage of a protected group than of the majority group in the local labor market has a high school diploma.
-The question of whether the small business could successfully defend its requirement under the provisions in Section 4 by showing the relationship between the skills and capabilities generally held by high school graduates and the skills necessary to perform the job is open.
+For instance, a small business that requires a high school diploma for all its new hires might be vulnerable to a disparate impact suit if it can be shown that a smaller percentage of a protected group than of the majority group in the local labor market has a high school diploma.
+The question of whether the small business could successfully defend its requirement under the provisions in section 4 by showing the relationship between the skills and capabilities generally held by high school graduates and the skills necessary to perform the job is open.

-Small businesses may protect against disparate impact suits by using validity generalization or conducting validation studies jointly with other substantially similar businesses (e.g. dry cleaners, fast food restaurants, small grocery stores).
+Small businesses may protect against disparate impact suits by using validity generalization76 or conducting validation studies jointly with other substantially similar businesses (e.g., dry cleaners, fast food restaurants, small grocery stores).
 For example, if an employer wishes to use a high school diploma to screen job applicants, then its relationship to the job performance of employees from several similar small businesses might provide sufficient numbers to justify the high school diploma requirement.
 The Small Business Administration might help coordinate joint validation studies or assemble information that can be used for validity generalization.

-Validity generalization is using results obtained in one or more validity studies to justify inferences about performance in jobs (or groups of jobs) in different settings.
+78 Validity generalization is using results obtained in one or more validity studies to justify inferences about performance in jobs (or groups of jobs) in different settings.
 Thus, rather than conducting a validity study using his own job applicants and employees, an employer would use other studies to infer that the selection criterion and job performance are related in his firm.

-Another consideration is that the language of Section 4 implicitly allows the plaintiff to use disparate impact theory to challenge any type of employment practice, not just practices that affect selection into and out of jobs.
-Most disparate impact cases until now have challenged practices that affected job selection.
-Some have raised the possibility that, because Section 4 does not explicitly restrict disparate impact challenges to selection practices, disparate impact theory could now be used to require comparable worth pay systems, since market-based pay systems tend to have a "disparate impact" on women and minorities.
-This is an unlikely outcome.
+Another consideration is that the language of section 4 implicitly allows the plaintiff to use disparate impact theory to challenge any type of employment practice, not just practices that affect selection into and out of jobs.
+Most disparate impact cases until now have challenged practices that affected job selection.77 Some have raised the possibility that, because section 4 does not explicitly restrict disparate impact challenges to selection practices, disparate impact theory could now be used to require comparable worth pay systems, since market-based pay systems tend to have a "disparate impact" on women and minorities78 This is an unlikely outcome.
 Congress has made clear in considering the Civil Rights Act of 1990 that its intent is to restore disparate impact law to its pre-Wards Cove interpretation and no more.
-Thus it is highly unlikely that the Supreme Court's earlier refusal to address the
+79 Thus, it is highly unlikely that the Supreme Court's earlier refusal to address the comparable worth question with disparate impact theory in Spaulding v.
+University of Washington80 would not stand as precedent.